LF-digitala-kanaler/LFDS/content/components/web/data-visualization/bar-graph.md

 ---
 template: ComponentPage
-category: Data Visualization
 title: Bar charts
-description: Bar charts presents data in proportion to the values they represent.
-You can compare either various data sources for the same time period or the same data source over several different time spans.
+intro: Bar charts present data in proportion to its value.
+You can compare either various data sources for the same time period or the same data source over time.
 A typical use case at Länsförsäkringar is to compare the development of a fund or stock between various years.
+description: "Bar charts present data in proportion to its value.
+You can compare either various data sources for the same time period or the same data source over time. "
 previewImage: /img/distribution-bar.svg
-intro: Bar charts presents data in proportion to the values they represent.
-You can compare either various data sources for the same time period or the same data source over several different time spans.
-backgroundColor: "#fff"
+category: Data Visualization
 tabs:
   - content: >-
       ## How to use